 The Pliocene Sands Aquifer overlies the Tertiary Limestone Aquifer in the Murray Basin mainly in the northern part of the Designated Area.
 The groundwater in the Pliocene Sands Aquifer is generally saline.
-In 2007, the Review Committee determined a Permissible Annual Volume for the Pliocene Sand Aquifer in Zone 11A to provide for salinity mitigation extractions for the

-Murtho Salt Interception Scheme.
-The scheme is designed to intercept groundwater that would enter the Murray River.
+In 2007, the Review Committee determined a Permissible Annual Volume for the Pliocene Sand Aquifer in Zone 11A to provide for salinity mitigation extractions for the Murtho Salt Interception Scheme.
+The scheme intercepts groundwater that would enter the Murray River.